-From Fig. 1.5 we may conclude that Jacob (1654-1705), the oldest brother, would have been strongly influenced by Newton.
-We newton would have been influenced by Fermat, Descartes, and Galileo, who died 1 year before Newton was born (White 1999).
+From Fig. 1.5 (p.
+19) we may conclude that Jacob (1654-1705), the oldest brother, would have been strongly influenced by Newton.
+Newton would have been influenced by Fermat, Descartes, and Galileo, who died one year before Newton was born (White, 1999).

 Jacob Bernoulli, like all successful mathematicians of the day, was largely self-taught.
 Yet Jacob was in a new category of mathematicians because he was an effective teacher.
-Jacob taught his sibling Johann, who then taught his son Daniel.
+Jacob taught his sibling Johann, who then taught his sibling Daniel.
 But most important, Johann taught Euler, the most prolific (thus influential) of all mathematicians, including Gauss.
+This teaching resulted in an explosion of new ideas and understanding.
 It is most significant that all four mathematicians published their methods and findings.
-Much later, Jacob studied with students of Descartes (Stillwell 2010, pp. 268-69).
+Much later, Jacob studied with students of Descartes (Stillwell, 2010, pp. 268-69).

-Euler: Leonhard Euler's mathematical talent went far beyond that of the Bernoulli family (Burton 1985).
+Euler: Leonhard Euler's mathematical talent went far beyond that of the Bernoulli family (Burton, 1985).
 Another special strength of Euler was his large number of publications.
 First he would master a topic, and then he would publish.
-Once the tools of mathematics were openly published, largely by Euler, mathematics grew exponentially.17 His papers continued to appear long after his death (Calinger 2015).
+Once the tools of mathematics were openly published, largely by Euler, mathematics grew exponentially.
+His papers continued to appear long after his death (Calinger, 2015).
 It is also interesting that Euler was a contemporary of Mozart (see Fig. 1.5).